topollonaketsana/JupyterLab/README.md

 ```bash
 pip install jupyterlab
 ```
-Or similary you can install all dependencies required to run jupyterlab
+Or similary you can install all dependencies required to run jupyterlab by:

 ##
 ```bash